 - Hydrolyzed Protein

-The idea is that the processed versions of these items are high in glutamate and act similar to MSG in the brain of someone who is sensitive.
 Sensitivity to glutamate can vary from person to person.
-Some find they are able to tolerate natural items higher in glutamate, like tomatoes, but not anything processed, like protein isolates.
+Some find they are able to tolerate natural items higher in glutamate, like mushrooms or tomatoes, but not anything processed, like protein isolates.

-Others find they’re sensitive to almost everything.
-If you find yourself reacting to tomatoes or mushrooms, you may even have an issue with some of the items below.
+Others find they’re sensitive to almost everything higher in glutamate.
+If you find yourself reacting to foods naturally high in glutamate, you may even have an issue with some of the items below.
 Reading labels and checking glutamic acid content can help.

 What About Collagen Powder?